AIessa/replying-twitterbot/README.md

 Go into the directory of the Twitterbot and run:

 $ npm install twit --save

 $ npm install keyword-extractor --save

 $ npm install gif-search --save

 $ npm install download-file --save

-(4) Lastly, you will need a Twitter developer account to use the Twitter API.
+(4) You will also need a Twitter developer account to use the Twitter API.
 Once you have this, you will be able to create a new app (the bot!) and get: consumer key, consumer secret, access token & access token secret.

 Then just open the config.js file and edit these variables.

+(5) Lastly, open the bot.js file and edit the username variable.
+This will be your bot's name (without the '@'), but there are further instructions inside the script.